 Being Church Together

 Whether we go to church once a week, now and again or not at all, our parish churches have a long tradition of being a constant, comforting presence in our lives.
-With all the challenges and worries that the corona virus crisis is causing us, closing our church buildings and suspending weekday and Sunday services has been an enormous change for us all to cope with.
+With all the challenges and worries that the corona virus crisis is causing us, having to restrict the use of our church buildings and suspending many weekday and Sunday services has been an enormous change for us all to cope with.

 With the easing of lockdown restrictions, churches are opening again for private prayer (from June 15th) and a limited number of public worship services (from July 4th).
 Those are opportunities that have been much missed and longed-for these past months!
 Social distancing requirements and public health regulations mean that we’ll be having our own ‘new normal’ in church, which is as exciting as it’s challenging.
 It’s really important that we stay focussed on what we can do and not what we can’t.